Leighton Library Aims and Objectives

 A standard induction and development training package is being developed to ensure volunteers are on message and sufficiently skilled and knowledgeable to be confident and provide the visitors with a first-class visit.

-Over 2022-2024 we will continue to develop our volunteer capability in the areas of:
+We will continue to develop our volunteer capability in the areas of:

 3. Strategic outcomes